<?xml version='1.0' encoding='utf-8' ?>

 <item>

-<guid isPermaLink='true'>http://ellen-datlow.dreamwidth.org/249281.html</guid>
+<guid isPermaLink='true'>https://ellen-datlow.dreamwidth.org/398003.html</guid>

 <lj:security>public</lj:security>